10sr/ansible-modules-pm2/README.md

 Usage
 =====

-Basic usage is similar to one of `service` or `supervisorctl` module: specify the name and its state.
-To start an app `script` or `config` have to be given.
+Basic usage is similar to `service` or `supervisorctl` module: specify the name and its state.
+To start an app, give either `script` or `config`.

 Examples